sjorford/democlub-userscripts/README.md

 ### democlub-select-election.user.js
 Compact the list of election buttons when adding a new candidate:
-* Show list in columns
+* Shorten text in buttons and show list in columns
-* Trim text in each button
 * Sort by date and separate out mayoral elections
 * Highlight the most recently selected election
-* Search box to filter the list of elections
+* Add a search box to filter the list of elections